elnull/pandoc-acronyms/README.md

 	}

 Then in the text, use the acronym in encoded form like `[!bba]`.
-The filter will recognize it, and on first use replace this with `beer brewing attitude (BBA)`.
+The filter will recognize it.
+On first use it replaces the marker with `beer brewing attitude (BBA)`.
 Any later use will be replaced by `BBA`.
 The filter will print a notice if an acronym is found in the text that is not defined in the data file.